WALA-TV: Sale to Gray Television

 On May 3, 2021, Gray Television announced its intent to purchase the Meredith Local Media division for $2.7 billion.
 The sale was completed on December 1.
 As a result, WALA-TV became a sister station to numerous other stations in nearby markets, including fellow Fox affiliates WBRC in Birmingham and WVUE-DT in New Orleans (reuniting with the latter after being separated for 16 years); NBC affiliates WAFF in Huntsville, WSFA in Montgomery and WJHG-TV in Panama City; CBS affiliate WTVY in Dothan and ABC affiliates WLOX in Biloxi, WTVM in Columbus, Georgia and WTOK-TV in Meridian.
-WALA-TV represented nearly the last piece of station coverage in Alabama (home of the former Raycom Media which Gray acquired in 2019), with only the small part of Alabama in the Columbus, Mississippi market not covered by a Gray station.

-Programming

-In addition to the Fox network schedule, syndicated programming on WALA includes Jeopardy!, Wheel of Fortune, The Doctors and Dr. Phil.
-Outside of network programming, the station offers a news-intensive general entertainment format.
-As a Fox affiliate, WALA has the "rare" distinction of broadcasting some of the strongest syndicated programming from CBS Media Ventures, which the "Big Three" network affiliates in other markets would normally air.
-WALA is also among the ten Fox stations to air Jeopardy! and Wheel; the others being WBFF in Baltimore; WSYT in Syracuse, New York; WVUE-DT in New Orleans; WLUK-TV in Green Bay, Wisconsin; KDVR in Denver; KVHP in Lake Charles, Louisiana; WXIX-TV in Cincinnati; WLUC-DT2 in Marquette, Michigan; and WDAF-TV in Kansas City.
+Local programming

-WALA also broadcasts a local program called Studio 10, which features entertainment and local segments, which are usually paid for by the guests who appear on the show.
-The hour-long program, which airs at 9:00 a.m. weekday mornings, is hosted by Joe Emer and Chelsey Sayasane, and features weather forecasts from morning meteorologist Michael White.
+WALA broadcasts a local program called Studio 10, which features entertainment and local segments, which are usually paid for by the guests who appear on the show.
+The hour-long program, which airs weekdays at 9 a.m., is hosted by Joe Emer and Chelsey Sayasane, and features weather forecasts from meteorologist Jennifer Lambers.

+On December 30, 2023, WALA-TV parent company Gray Television announced it had reached an agreement with the New Orleans Pelicans to air 10 games on the station during the 2023–24 season.

+On September 17, 2024, Gray and the Pelicans announced a broader deal to form the Gulf Coast Sports & Entertainment Network, which will broadcast nearly all 2024–25 Pelicans games on Gray's stations in the Gulf South, including WALA-TV.